 The Georgia Mock Trial Competition helps students gain an understanding of the legal system by providing opportunities for school teams to participate in academic competitions where players assume attorney and witness roles in a court case.
-Lawyers coach students in developing questioning, critical thinking and oral advocacy skills.
+Lawyers coach students in developing critical thinking, problem solving, and public speaking skills.

 The Georgia Mock Trial Competition will impact participating students by improving their proficiency in such basic skills as listening, speaking, reading, and reasoning.
 The program will also foster cooperation among diverse groups of young people while promoting better communication and collaboration between the educational and legal communities.